History

 We are now in living memory so there will be folk around who could, possibly, furnish more detail from 1927 romping up to the day school finished in 1973 should anyone like to contribute/correct/erase details herein or furnish more names on photos please contact the current secretary@holtvillagehall.co.uk

 School closes in 1973 with the Education Authority having no further use for it after 12th July 1974.
-Subsequently in that year, after negotiations between Eddie Dacombe and Ralph Bankes a 50 year lease was signed to run from 12th July 1975 to become Holt Village Hall. quote
+Subsequently in that year, after negotiations between Eddie Dacombe and Ralph Bankes a 50 year lease was signed to run from 12th July 1975 to become Holt Village Hall.

 The property hereby demised (hereinafter called ‘the Trust Property”) shall be held upon trust for the purpose of a village hall for the use of the inhabitants of the Parish of Holt in the County of Dorset (hereinafter called “the area of benefit”) without distinction of political religious or other opinions including use for meetinqs, lectures and classes and for other forms of recreation and leisure-time occupation with the object of improving the conditions of Life for the said inhabitants.